steinrue/chimp/README.md

 	      will assume each allele for each variant in the VCF is randomly selected from either haploid of a diploid individual (independently for each variant/individual).
 Emission probabilities will be adjusted accordingly.

+--reg_lambdas regularizing_parameters1,regularizing_parameters2,...,regularizing_parametersN
+        Regularizing coefficients used in likelihood optimization.
+Coefficients of [d0l2, d1l1, d1l2, d2l2] respectively.
+These coefficients are multiplied by [d0l2,d1l1,d1l2,d2l2] respectively and are subtracted from the objective function. d0l2 corresponds to the squared deviation from a constant population (Waterson’s estimate). d1l1 corresponds to the absolute value difference of the population size change between adjacent epochs, while d1l2 corresponds to the squared difference of the same. d2l2 is an analog for the square of the second derivative (computed for discrete epochs instead), and upweighting it will penalize deviations from linear behavior.
+The default is no regularization. (default:
+        0,0,0,0)

 ```